tabithaurb/p2TabithaUrbanski/README.md

 Compact design

 ### Cons
-Has the rpms before the speed and that can be a little confusing, also most people dont drive much above 60 and the range to 60 is very small, so most of the speedometer is consumed by speeds you will never hit
+Most people dont drive much above 60 and the range to 60 is very small, so most of the speedometer is consumed by speeds you will never hit

 ### This is good or bad because
-This is bad because it is not very easy on the eyes, and the order is confusing
+This is bad because it is not very easy on the eyes and the spacing isnt great